 You can also see dancing girls at Erawan Shrine with the number usually from 6, 8 or 12 people.
 These are girls hired by others to dance in thanksgiving for what Four-Faced Buddha has done for them.

-It is important to note that while the Four-Faced Buddha amulet is widely believed to have these benefits, there is no scientific evidence to support these claims.
-Ultimately, the power of the amulet comes from one’s faith and belief in its ability to bring positive energy and good fortune.
+It’s important to remember, though, that while many hold these beliefs about the Four-Faced Buddha amulet, there’s no scientific proof backing these claims.
+The true power of the amulet lies in your faith and belief in its potential to bring positive changes and good fortune to your life.

 Mysterious stories related to the Four-Faced Buddha